-That can happen to our love for Christ.
-Warren Wiersbe offers this stunning insight, "The Ephesian believers were so busy maintaining their separation that they were neglecting adoration.
+How does it happen?
+Warren Wiersbe explains, "The Ephesian believers were so busy maintaining their separation that they were neglecting adoration.
 Labor is no substitute for love; neither is purity a substitute for passion.
-The church must have both if it is to please Him."5
+The church must have both if it is to please Him."7

 Answer this.
-Do you have the same enthusiasm for Christ as the day you were saved?
-Serving God is not to be a substitute for loving God.
+Do you have the same enthusiasm for Christ today as on the day He saved you?
+I didn't ask, "Are you serving Him?"
+Serving Christ is never to be a substitute for loving Christ.
+The question is, "Do you love Him?"